 - Do you remain steadfast, grounded, and measured in the face of uncertainty?

 - Do you respond productively to political opposition – maybe even bad-faith backstabbing – without getting sidetracked, distracted, or losing your focus?

 - Do you stay in the discomfort of a colleague’s anger without shutting off or becoming defensive?

-The Bregman Leadership Week isn’t about theory.
+The Bregman Leadership Program isn’t about theory.
 It’s about acting in new ways.
-It’s about gaining years of capability in a week.
-Capability that you apply, at work, the day you come back.
+It’s about gaining years of capability in a few days.
+Capability that you apply, at work, the day you get back.